Sublingual, or under the tongue, will give fast results.

 But why would a patient choose to apply cannabis under the tongue instead of orally through an edible or a drink, especially since the latter method is simpler (and tastier)?

 Advantage 1: Faster Onset

-Sometimes, you can’t wait an hour or two like you would with edibles.
-Whether its chronic pain or insomnia, there are always situations where you need the medicine right now, no exceptions.
+Sometimes, you can’t wait an hour or two like one would with edibles.
+Whether its chronic pain or insomnia, there are always situations where relief is needed right now, no exceptions.

 Cannabis applied sublingually bypasses the entire digestive system.
 Edibles must travel down the esophagus, into the stomach, then into the liver where these are metabolized by enzymes before finally entering the bloodstream.